Complex structures on nilpotent Lie algebras with one-dimensional center: Introduction

 Although the complex geometry of nilmanifolds endowed with SnN complex structures still remains to be studied in general, some partial results have been obtained.
 For instance, in \cite{LUV-complex,LUV-gen-complex} several families of such complex nilmanifolds are constructed, allowing to prove the existence of infinitely many real homotopy types of nilmanifolds with balanced Hermitian metrics and generalized complex structures of any type, respectively.
 Moreover, nilmanifolds endowed with SnN complex structures admitting neutral Calabi-Yau metrics with interesting deformation properties are given in \cite{LU-pK}.

-A first step to investigate the properties of nilpotent Lie algebras with SnN complex structure is carried out in \cite{LUV-SnN}.
-Several algebraic constraints to their existence in terms of the ascending central series of~$\frg$ can be found in \cite[Section 3]{LUV-SnN}.
-For instance, the nilpotency step $s$ of the Lie algebra $\frg$ satisfies $s\geq 3$, and the dimension of the center of $\frg$ is bounded by $\dim Z(\frg)\leq n-3$, where $2n=\dim \frg\geq 8$.
+A first step to investigate the properties of nilpotent Lie algebras with SnN complex structure is carried out in \cite{LUV-SnN}, where several algebraic constraints to their existence in terms of the ascending central series of~$\frg$ are found.
+For instance, the nilpotency step $s$ of the Lie algebra $\frg$ satisfies $s\geq 3$, and the dimension of the center is bounded by $\dim Z(\frg)\leq n-3$, where $2n=\dim \frg\geq 8$.
 Somehow, the existence of SnN complex structures $J$ on $\frg$ seems to require a large nilpotency step and a small center, which gives the idea that these $J$'s might be very twisted.

-It is known that SnN complex structures do not exist in real dimension $\leq 4$, and that there are only two non-isomorphic 6-dimensional nilpotent Lie algebras admitting such structures: $\frh_{19}^-$ and $\frh_{26}^+$ in the notation of \cite{S} (see also \cite{COUV}).
-However, there is no classification in higher (even) dimensions.
-For this reason, our goal in this paper is to provide the complete list of 8-dimensional nilpotent Lie algebras $\frg$ that admit SnN complex structures up to isomorphism.
+It is known that SnN complex structures do not exist in real dimension $\leq 4$, and that there are only two non-isomorphic 6-dimensional nilpotent Lie algebras admitting such structures (see \cite{COUV} for details).
+However, there is no classification in higher (even) dimensions, and our goal in this paper is to provide the complete list of 8-dimensional nilpotent Lie algebras $\frg$ that admit SnN complex structures up to isomorphism.
 We recall that real nilpotent Lie algebras are classified only up to dimension 7.
 So, our method will consist in two steps: in the first one we will obtain a classification of SnN complex structures up to equivalence; then, we will achieve the classification of real Lie algebras admitting such structures.
 Notice that, by the previous upper bound for $Z(\frg)$, these Lie algebras must have $1$-dimensional center.

 .2cm